abdjiber/llm-water-tracker/privacy-policy.md

 ## How We Use Your Data

 1. **Water Usage Calculations**
-   - Calculate water consumption equivalence based on your location
+   - Calculate water consumption equivalence based on your country
    - Generate usage statistics for different time periods
    - Display progress towards user-set usage limits